Privacy Policy

 - Transaction Data includes details about payments to and from you (or us) and other details of products and services you have purchased from us or us from you.

-- Technical Data includes internet protocol (IP) address, your login data, browser type and version, internet service provider used, time zone setting and location, location and region details, browser plug-in types and versions, operating system and platform, device ID and information, unique ID assigned to you from the use of the Website, and other technology on the devices you use to access the Websites.
+- Technical Data includes internet protocol (IP) address, your login data, browser type and version, internet service provider used, time zone setting and location, location and region details, browser plug-in types and versions, operating system and platform, device ID and information, telephony identifiers, caller line identification, call metadata, authentication data, unique ID assigned to you from the use of the Website, and other technology on the devices and systems you use to access the Websites, products and services.
+Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 - Usage Data includes information about how you interact with and use our Websites, products and services.